524130120/AutoOPT/source/index.rst

 ..
-SphinxDemo documentation master file, created by sphinx-quickstart on Tue Sep 19 17:43:11 2023.
+AutoOPT documentation master file, created by sphinx-quickstart on Tue Sep 19 17:43:11 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SphinxDemo's documentation!
+Welcome to AutoOPT documentation!
 ======================================

 .. toctree::